-There is no specific time frames for when to progress from each stage to the next.
-Your injury rehabilitation will be determined by many factors during your Physio Fit clinical assessment.
+There is no specific time frames for when to progress from each stage of muscle strain treatment to the next.
+Your rehabilitation of the injured muscle will be determined by many factors during your Physio Fit clinical assessment.
 You’ll find that in most cases, your physiotherapist will seamlessly progress between the rehabilitation phases as your clinical assessment and function improves.

-It is also important to note that each progression must be carefully monitored as attempting to progress too soon to the next level can lead to re-injury and the frustration of a delay in your recovery.
+It is also important to note that each progression must be carefully monitored as attempting to progress an acute muscle strain too soon to the next level can lead to re-injury and the frustration of a delay in your recovery.

 Phase 1 – Injury Protection, Pain Relief & Relative Rest

-As with most soft tissue injuries the initial treatment is PRICE – Protect, Rest, Ice, Compression and Elevation.
+As with most acute muscle (or soft tissue) injuries the initial treatment is POLICE – Protect, Optimal Loading, Ice, Compression and Elevation.

-Protection: First course of management should always be to prevent further injury.
+Protection: First course of any muscle strain treatment should always be to prevent further injury.
 For example, an injured leg or foot may be protected by limiting or avoiding weight-bearing through the use of crutches.
 Partially immobilising the injured area by using a sling, splint, or brace may also be a means of protection.

-(Active) Rest: In the early phases you may not be able to use the injured muscle group very well.
-Your first aim is actively rest from pain-provoking postures and movements.
-This means that you should stop doing the movement or activity that provokes muscle pain.
-If able to though, gentle movements or walking may actually be beneficial if there’s minimal pain.
+Optimal Loading: In the early phases you may not be able to use the injured muscle group very well.
+Your first aim is actively rest from pain-provoking postures and movements but still load it where you can.
+This means that you should stop doing the movement or activity that provokes muscle pain but if able to, continue gentle movements or walking as it may actually be beneficial if there’s minimal pain.

 Ice: This is a simple and effective modality to reduce your pain and potentially limit the amount of swelling.
 Apply for 20 minutes each 2 to 4 hours during the initial phase of injury (normally the first 48 hours).

-Compression: A compression bandage (tubigrip compression stocking) will help to both support the injured soft tissue and reduce excessive swelling.
+Compression: A compression bandage (tubigrip compression stocking) will help to both support the injured soft tissue and help to reduce excessive swelling through improving lymphatic drainage.